mcverter/Dissertation/work/00_NEWEST/KaunsasSol/00_KaunsasPresentation.md

 It would wrong to consider this face-to-face relationship between two adult males as the goal of Levinas’s ethical project.
 Each section of his text, each moment of his genealogy opens up a new perspective, a different ethical orientation towards the Other, a different hyperbolic Riemann curvature, a different gravitational warping of intersubjective space.
 Although the face and the face-to-face are important metaphors in Totality and Infinity, Levinas stops using them in his later work, both to prevent the ontological error of considering the face to be a thing as well as to foreground the ethical depths from which subjectivity is given birth by maternity

 ### The Face is not the face

 ![Al Lingis farewell at the Baltimore Travel Plaza](../../al.jpg "Al Lingis farewell at the Baltimore Travel Plaza")

-Levinas does use the noun la face in Totality and Infinity but in a way that is way that has been profoundly betrayed in its English translation.
+Levinas does use the feminine noun *la face* in Totality and Infinity but in a way that is way that has been profoundly betrayed in its English translation.
 I visited World traveler, philosopher, translator, and fellow trickster Alphonso Lingis at the Baltimore Travel Plaza with my bestest pal Shorty The Dog -- to he i am for evva true -- in Baltimore in 2007 while hounding and hitchhiking to the NALS conference at Purdue.
 I love that crazy fool and his pet peacocks but I need to call him out on this error.

 ![Shorty Hounding](./images/ShortyHounding.jpg "Shorty Hounding")  ![Road to NALS 200: The van from Bloomington was running on vegetable oil or something and kept on stalling on the highway.
 Just as we pulled into West Lafayette, it ran out of diesel too.](./images/RoadToNALS2007.jpg)

-Levinas uses the la face not to refer to the human visage but rather to the surface or the side of the element.
+Levinas uses the *la face* not to refer to the human visage but rather to the surface or the side of the element, its feminine and material aspect.
 Within Totality and Infinity, Levinas explains that the element

 > unfolds in its own dimension: depth, which is inconvertible into the breadth and length in which the side of the element extends.
 To be sure, a thing likewise presents itself by but one unique side; but we can circle round it, and the reverse is equivalent to the obverse; all the points of view are equivalent.
 The depth of the element prolongs it till it is lost in the earth and in the heavens.
 “Nothing ends, nothing begins. (p 132)